Best Black Friday 2022 deals under $100

 - This Lush Decor Leah Shower Curtain with a modern floral print is available for 69% off.

-- At 48% off, this dish towel set is made from quality material that drys quickly.
+- At 48% off, this dish towel set is made from quality material that dries quickly.

 - This versatile cube shelf can be positioned in a few different ways to suit your needs.
 It’s discounted at 52% for Black Friday.